Last Updated on June 22, 2021 by Jeremy

 The Winery at Kindred Pointe is located at 3575 Conicville Rd in Mt Jackson- just about five minutes away from Cave Ridge (above)!

-Do you have a favorite winery in Northern Virginia?
+Do you have a favorite winery in Shenandoah Virginia?
 Comment below to share and we'll try to get there the next time we visit!
 Looking for Shenandoah breweries instead?
 Check out some of the best spots we visited on our sister travel blog!

 Looking for a place to stay in the region?
 Consider the tiny houses just outside of Strasburg where I stayed!